baltpeter/thesis-mobile-consent-dialogs/thesis/650_analysis-method.md

 TODO: Maybe include a sample screenshot for each violation?

+TODO: If we don't detect a violation in a CD, that doesn't mean that it is compliant.
+They only represent a minimum of compliance that can be reliably checked using automated methods.
+As such, our findings will only provide a lower bound in terms of violations but, conversely, an upper bound of compliance in mobile apps.

 We detect the following violations in apps determined to show a consent dialog:

 Processing before consent